ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-devcontainer.md

   "workspaceFolder": "/opt/drupal",
 ```

-In this case, I'm naming it drupal.devenv, opening the two docker-compose files together, logging in with the root user on the web service at /opt/drupal, but also running the database service.
+In this case, I'm naming it drupal.devenv, opening the two docker-compose files together (that's what makes it different than a deployment to other servers), logging in with the root user on the web service at /opt/drupal, but also running the database service.

+Logging in with the root user is the most hassle here.
+Some things don't work easily as root.
+Other things don't work at all as anything other than root.
+I'd still like to change this in theory to logging in with www-data, the Apache user, and simplify some other things, but at least at the time it was determined to not be possible.

 ## Extensions

-These extensions help lock in a variety of extensions that make sense for this project.
+The extensions section help lock in a variety of VS Code extensions that make sense for this project.

 These could instead be done by each user on their machine, but then it doesn't share the settings with others just starting up using the project; they would have to figure out all the settings themselves.
-They also could be put into .vscode/extensions.json and committed to the project that way; that works but the extensions are only recommended instead of automatically installed and will also apply when opening the repository locally even when some of them only make sense when within a functioning container environment.
-This way shares with all users but only within the built environment.
+The extensions also could be put into .vscode/extensions.json and committed to the project that way; that works but the extensions are only recommended instead of automatically installed and will also apply when opening the repository on the host machine even when some of them only make sense within a functioning container environment.
+This way shares with all users but only within the built environment, which is what we want for this kind of project.

 ```json
   "customizations": {